jyuenger/Tierwriter/README.md

 ## Row Wiring

 1. For each assembled switchplate, [solder the Amoeba PCBs together horizontally](https://github.com/mtl/keyboard-pcbs/blob/master/svg/instructions.svg) into their rows.
 (Ignore the switches soldered into the Stampy.)
+You may need to snap the Amoebas apart inton individual pieces if the plate bends.

 ## Attaching Rows to the Tiered Support Wedges